Personal Injury

 Thursday December 26, 2024

 Motor vehicle accidents are a leading cause of injury and death worldwide, but not all injuries are created equal.
-While broken bones, whiplash, and head trauma dominate the statistics, there are rarer injuries that, though infrequent, are still significant.
-In Nebraska, where vast stretches of rural roads meet busy urban highways, certain unique dynamics affect the types of injuries seen in accidents.
+While broken bones, whiplash, and head trauma dominate the statistics, there are rarer injuries that, while not given as much attention, are still significant.
+In Nebraska, where vast stretches of rural roads meet busy urban highways, certain unique dynamics affect the types of injuries seen from car accidents.

-This article explores the top 10 least common motor vehicle accident injuries in Nebraska, and sheds light on their causes, effects, and prevention.
+This article explores the top 10 least, or at least less, common motor vehicle accident injuries in Nebraska, and sheds light on their causes, effects, and prevention.

 See our service page on Omaha Attorneys for Motor Vehicle Accident Injuries.